sigmaray/jssnake/README.md

 # JavaScript Snake

-Classic snake with few improvements.
+Classic snake with a few improvements.

 I have added settings to the game:
 * Check if snake goes out of game board.
 If checkbox is set game will end, otherwise it will continue